.

 The Philosophy of Mario Buatta, you might say--is what I cut my design teeth on and it still rules today.

-This photograph of Mario Buatta is etched in my memory-as I was graduating college and moving into a career-Mario Buatta is what one might now be called-Hot.
-I don't think he would say so-nor would he want to think any one else had said it-Anyway-apologies to Mr. Buatta!
+This photograph of Mario Buatta is etched in my memory as I was graduating college and moving into a career-Mario Buatta is what one might now be called-Hot.
+I don't think he would say so-nor would he want to think anyone else had said it-Anyway-apologies to Mr. Buatta!

 MARIO MASTER CLASS